naninovel/docs/docs/api/index.md

 ID | Type | Description
 --- | --- | ---
 time | decimal | Duration (in seconds) of the fade animation.
-Default value: 0.35 seconds.
+Default value: 0.35 seconds. remove | boolean | Whether to remove (destroy) the actors after they are hidden.
+Use to unload resources associated with the actors and prevent memory leaks.

 </div>